 North Vernon, Seymour & Greensburg

 When you visit with our specialty-trained wrist surgeons, the first step is having your wrist condition diagnosed.
 Our orthopedic specialists may perform a physical examination.
-You may also have tests run using our state-of-the-art X-rays and other imaging tools to help your doctor understand what's causing your wrist pain.
+You may also have tests run using our state-of-the-art imaging tools, including X-rays and MRI scanning, to help your doctor understand what's causing your wrist pain.
 Your doctor will explain your treatment options and develop a customized treatment plan for you, which varies based on your needs.
 For minor injuries, we offer specialized braces and splints as well as follow-up care.
 Additional nonsurgical options include physical therapy, medicine, and specialized exercises.

 For extreme wrist and upper extremity needs, your doctor may recommend a surgical procedure.
 We offer expert surgical treatment, including wrist, elbow, and hand surgeries such as open carpal tunnel surgery, trigger finger release surgery, and microsurgery.
 Surgery is only recommended by our surgeons if other options fail.
 Additionally, our surgeons offer minimally invasive options for surgery whenever possible, such as endoscopic carpal tunnel release surgery and using arthroscopy for elbow and wrist surgery.